software-mansion/scarb/website/docs/reference/specifying-dependencies.md

 Your packages can depend on other libraries from registries, Git repositories, or subdirectories on your local file system.

-## Specifying dependencies from official registry
+## Specifying dependencies from registries

+Scarb supports the official cairo package registry [scarbs.xyz](https://scarbs.xyz) by default.
-You can see the list of available packages in the official [scarbs.xyz](https://scarbs.xyz) registry by visiting the website.
+You can see the list of available packages by visiting the website.
 To depend on a package located in the registry, you need to specify the package name and the version requirement:

 ```toml